-Course Details

-Enrolment profile

-2020 2021 2022 2023 2024

-CSP commencing load

-CSP total load

-Reason for closure

-• • Does the course prepare students for entry to any occupation that is experiencing a Skills Shortage?

-If so, how will the Provider add ress this issue? ?

-Is closing the course likely to create a Skills Shortage in an occupation because the Provider is the sole or dominant provider of the national skill base for that occupation?
+Course Details Enrolment profile 2020 2021 2022 2023 2024 CSP commencing load CSP total load Reason for closure Does the course prepare stude occupation that is experiencing g a Skills Shorta If so, how will the Provider address this issue?
+Is closing the course likely to c Shortage in an occupation bec the sole or dominant provider base for that occupation?
 If so, how will the Provider address this issue?

-Is the course a specialised course directed at the regional economy?

-What impact is closing the course likely to have on the skills base of that regional economy?

-How will the Provider address t this issue?

-Is the course in an area of priority for example in education, nursing and allied health, information technology and engineering?
+Is the course a specialised cou regional economy?
+What impact is closing the cou on the skills base of that region How will the Provider address this issue?
+Is the course in an area of prio education, nursing and allied he technology and engineering?
 How will the Provider address this issue?

-Is the course listed in Table 1b of Appendix 1 in which students are enrolled in Commonwealth supported places?
+Is the course listed in Table 1b Table 1b(iii), or Table 1d of Ap students are enrolled in Comm supported places?
 How will the Provider address this issue?

-Outline the teach out provisions to ensure existing students can complete their chosen course of study
+Outline the teach out provision existing students can complete course of study